The critical investment factor is determining the intrinsic value of a business and paying a fair or bargain price.

 GAM recommends writing puts (where the option writer is obligated to purchase shares should it fall below a certain level) on key stocks it recommends, selecting strike prices based upon a combination of fundamental and technical analysis, which fall into the core defensive and cyclical categories.

-This strategy allows investors to trade the range of the FTSE 100 rather than the direction using options contracts by selling high strike price call options whilst simultaneously selling low strike price put options.
+This strategy allows investors to trade the range of the leading index rather than the direction using options contracts by selling high strike price call options whilst simultaneously selling low strike price put options.
 If the market stays within the range, the entire option premium is retained.

 For further information on the options market and our trading strategies, please download our “A Guide to the Traded Options Market“.